k-onrad/svelte-tea/README.md

 ### Svelte TEA

-A set of functions that provide TEA-style [^1] state management using Svelte stores.
+A set of functions that provide TEA-style¹ state management using Svelte stores.

-[^1]: Where TEA = The Elm Architecture
+¹: where TEA = The Elm Architecture